kagkarlsson/db-scheduler/README.md

 scheduler.start();
 ```

 For more examples, continue reading.
 For details on the inner workings, see [How it works](#how-it-works).
+If you have a Spring Boot application, have a look at [Spring Boot Usage](#spring-boot-usage).

 ## Examples